 - Tools required

-- How to use an NT510 OBDII Reader to monitor the Transmission Fluid Temperature in real time.
+- Using an OBDII Reader to monitor the Transmission Fluid Temperature

 - Getting the car up on Jack stands